GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Measuring the Unreliability: LLM Benchmark

 \subsection{Overall Hallucination Rates}

-Table~\ref{tab:model_validity} presents both JSON format compliance and citation hallucination rates for each model.
-LLMs exhibit significant variance in citation validity, with hallucination rates spanning from 14.23\% (DeepSeek) to 94.93\% (Hunyuan), a roughly 6.7$\times$ difference.
+\cref{tab:model_validity} shows that LLMs exhibit significant variance in citation validity, with hallucination rates spanning from 14.23\% (DeepSeek) to 94.93\% (Hunyuan), a roughly 6.7$\times$ difference.
 This wide performance gap reveals that citation generation capability is far from uniformly developed across LLM vendors, and users cannot assume that all ``state-of-the-art'' models are equally reliable for bibliographic tasks.

 We further examined factors that might influence hallucination rates, such as online search, chain-of-thought prompting, and batch size.
 In our experiment, these factors did not show a consistent effect on hallucination rates across models, details of which are provided in Appendix~\ref{app:online_impact}, suggesting that hallucination is a fundamental limitation of the models' bibliographic knowledge rather than an artifact of specific prompting strategies or output quantity.